rabbitmq/erlang-rpm/README.md

 This package intentionally **does not include OpenSSL**/libcrypto.
 It must be provisioned separately.
 Recent Erlang versions require a modern OpenSSL version, currently this means `1.1.x` or later.

-## Supported RHEL, CentOS and Fedora Versions

-Please note the **implicit OpenSSL/libcrypto dependency** section above.

- * For Erlang 25: supports RHEL or CentOS Stream 9 or CentOS Stream 8, modern Fedora, Rocky Linux. **Requires OpenSSL 1.1**
- * for Erlang 24: same as Erlang 25.

 ## Release Artifacts

 For direct RPM package downloads, see [GitHub releases](https://github.com/rabbitmq/erlang-rpm/releases).

-There are two Yum repositories that distributed this package:
+There are two dnf repositories that distributed this package:

  * [rabbitmq/rabbitmq-erlang on Cloudsmith.io](https://cloudsmith.io/~rabbitmq/repos/rabbitmq-erlang/setup/#repository-setup-yum)
  * [rabbitmq/erlang on Package Cloud](https://packagecloud.io/rabbitmq/erlang/)